 Mayfly Tiny House in West Lake Ainslie, Cape Breton Island

-This beautiful and secluded tiny house is located on Lake Ainslie for fresh water swimming and paddling, and just a 12-minute drive from Inverness Beach and for ocean adventures.
+This beautiful and secluded tiny house is located on Lake Ainslie for freshwater swimming and paddling and is just a 12-minute drive from Inverness Beach for ocean adventures.

 Pets are not permitted at this glamping destination.